-Your company can use a knowledge base internally or externally.
-Internal knowledge bases are only accessible by your company’s workforce.
+Your company can build a knowledge base internally or externally.
+Internal knowledge bases are only accessible to your company’s workforce.
 They provide employees with easy access to all the information they need about your product or service.

 Having access to this information can improve performance across your company.
 Sales teams can access proven strategies to overcome customer objections, or customer support personnel can find the information they need to answer customer queries.

 External knowledge bases are aimed at your customers and clients.
 They provide these people with instant, searchable access to the information they need to get the most from your product.

 This benefits both customers and your business.
 Customers get access to helpful information as soon as they need it, and your company is able to provide a better customer experience while saving money that would otherwise be spent on customer support.

 Open source vs. SaaS knowledge base software